eirikhalvard/master-thesis/backend/README.md

-# Master Thesis Backend
+# A Three-Way Merge Tool - Haskell Code

 ## Introduction

-The backend for the evolution plan three way merge.
+The backend for the evolution plan three-way merge.
 The program is implemented in the strongly typed, purely functional programming language Haskell.

 The evolution plan merger backend defines a command line interface, `epmerge`, which will do three way merges on evolution plans.
 This means that you have a common base evolution plan, and two evolution plans which are derived from the common base, and the merger will merge the two derived versions.
 The base is used as a reference to know what changed in each version.
 The result of the merge is either an error, or a sound evolution plan, which consists of all the changes from both versions.